Kyle Field: Soccer

-Other events held at Kyle Field
+On 6 June, 2026, the Argentina v Honduras set the record for a soccer game held in the stadium with 91,102 spectators, surpassing the Brazil v Mexico match that had been attended by nearly 85,249 in 2024.

+Concerts

+Country singer George Strait performed at Kyle Field on June 15, 2024, setting a new attendance record at 110,905 spectators.
+Strait's concert at Kyle Field became the most-attended (non-festival), ticketed show in US history, with 110,905 fans in attendance.
+The record was previously held by the Grateful Dead, who played for 107,019 people at Raceway Park in 1977.

+Other uses

 During summers, young athletes are invited to Kyle Field for football training camps.
 In the fall, the stadium plays host to various Texas high school football playoff games.
 The stadium is the home to the Texas A&M Corps of Cadets annual Parents' Weekend Review and Final Review.
 From 1990 to 2013 it was the venue for the "Cross-Town Showdown" high school football game between the Bryan Vikings and the A&M Consolidated Tigers, arguably the most popular game of the Vikings/Tigers football season.
 Traditionally the last game of each team's football schedule, beginning in the 2006 season, Texas A&M University requested that the game be held earlier in the year so as not to interfere with Aggie games.
 In 2013 due to the renovations including a new turf field; Texas A&M requested the Bryan Vikings vs. A&M Consolidated game be held at their home fields beginning 2014 until the renovations are completed.
 Kyle Field also hosts the Texas A&M University football team for the Maroon & White practice scrimmage during Parent's Weekend each spring.